Blood Meridian: Attempted film adaptations

-By early 2011 James Franco was considering adapting Blood Meridian, along with a number of other William Faulkner and Cormac McCarthy novels.
+By early 2011, James Franco was considering adapting Blood Meridian, along with a number of other William Faulkner and Cormac McCarthy novels.
 After being persuaded by Andrew Dominik to adapt the novel, Franco shot 25 minutes of test footage starring Scott Glenn, Mark Pellegrino, Luke Perry, and Dave Franco.
 For undisclosed reasons, Rudin denied further production of the film.
 On May 5, 2016, Variety revealed that Franco was negotiating with Rudin to write and direct an adaptation to be brought to the Marché du Film, starring Russell Crowe, Tye Sheridan, and Vincent D'Onofrio.
 However, it was reported later that day that the project dissolved due to issues with the film rights.

+In 2023, Deadline reported that New Regency is adapting Blood Meridian as a feature film.
+John Hillcoat, who previously directed an adaptation of McCarthy's novel The Road, is set to direct.
+Alongside his son John Francis, McCarthy was set to serve as an executive producer on the film; he will retain a posthumous credit following his death on June 13, 2023.
+John Logan was later announced to be adapting the story.

+In a 2024 interview, Hillcoat said he and McCarthy spent extended time discussing the film, which the author once volunteered to write and envisioned as a "Faustian tale, the journey of the Judge trying to win the soul of the kid, and consume everything in his path."
+McCarthy had rejected a miniseries proposal, finding television lacks a "kind of grandeur about it, an element of scale."